dennisdup/ihealth/README.md

 # ihealth

-Clinic check in management system using vue and laravel.
+Clinic check in management system using Vue and Laravel.
 Cross platform integration using quasar.

 ## Prerequisite